 - I didn’t include costs of acquiring or selling the home, or cost of exchanging equities (i.e., no commissions).

-- I used a 30 year fixed rate mortgage, and figured an assumed rent amount over the same time span.
+- I used a 30-year fixed-rate mortgage and figured an assumed rent amount over the same period.
 I didn’t bother including PMI if the down payment was > 20%.

 You can see how I laid-out the back-end data here:

 Then, I rolled it all up and gave myself a nice little dashboard that you can see here: